kstenerud/dogma/v1/dogma_v1.md

     NaN values, or negative 0, for which there are specialized functions.

     `bit_count` must be a valid size according to ieee754 binary.

-    This function returns the result of calling the `ordered` function on the bits it produces.
     """;
 ```